vladmandic/automatic/README.md

 - Any GPU or device compatible with **OpenVINO** libraries on both *Windows and Linux*
 - *Apple M1/M2* on *OSX* using built-in support in Torch with **MPS** optimizations
 - *ONNX/Olive*

+## Backend support

+**SD.Next** supports two main backends: *Diffusers* and *Original*:

+- **Diffusers**: Based on new [Huggingface Diffusers](https://huggingface.co/docs/diffusers/index) implementation
+  Supports *all* models listed below
+  This backend is set as default for new installations
+  See [wiki article](https://github.com/vladmandic/automatic/wiki/Diffusers) for more information
+- **Original**: Based on [LDM](https://github.com/Stability-AI/stablediffusion) reference implementation and significantly expanded on by [A1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
+  This backend and is fully compatible with most existing functionality and extensions written for *A1111 SDWebUI*
+  Supports **SD 1.x** and **SD 2.x** models
+  All other model types such as *SD-XL, LCM, Stable Cascade, PixArt, Playground, Segmind, Kandinsky, etc.* require backend **Diffusers**

 ## Examples